 3. A three part, professional quality final report will summarize your work on this project.
 You will produce:

-ii) Report length will be 10+/-1 minutes, excluding questions.
+ii) Report length will be 10+/-1 minutes.
 (Practice and time yourselves!
 Deviations from this guideline will not be well received.)

-iii) PowerPoint or pdf files will be used.
-Bring the presentation on a USB memory stick.
-(Do not depend on being able to access your material over the web in the classroom.)
+iii) The presentation will be produced using PowerPoint, including overheads and audio.
 You should begin with a title slide, and produce other slides outlining your main points, giving drawings/schematics of parts or machines you worked on, showing graphical summaries of data you collected and used, et cetera.
-Be sure beforehand that your figure details and fonts are large and clear enough to be seen by everyone in the classroom.
-It is your responsibility to make sure your presentation will work properly on the IMSE equipment.
-Bring to class a set of physical transparencies of your talk, so that you can present as scheduled even if the computer equipment fails.
+Be sure beforehand that your figure details and fonts are large and clear enough to be easily seen.

 iv) The report should provide adequate background for a listener with no prior knowledge of your client's business or your project, and then go on to emphasize methodology, obstacles overcome and the results/quality improvements obtained.

 review a subset of the reports produced by other groups

 iii) A table of contents for the whole report including appendices.

 iv) An introduction giving background to the problem, sketches or photos of equipment involved and a quantitative assessment of the quality situation at the beginning of team involvement.
 (Be sensitive to matters of corporate security here.
 Don't photograph anything unless you have explicit permission to do so.)

 v) A description of the work done by the team in search of a problem solution/quality improvement.
 Although details of calculations, data collection sheets, etc. should be deferred to appendices, this section should "tell the whole story" of the team's efforts using whatever prose, graphs, tables, sketches, etc. are needed.